zhuguangxiang/koala-lang/README.md

 2. test:test-0.5.14.kl test:test-0.5.15.kl

 v0.6.0:
+1. trait: like java's abstract class and interface(with default) a). no __init__ function b). not allow new trait c). trait supports calling super's virtual method, and class doesn't d). trait and class are independent for compiling, and class can run without any trait(class unknowns trait exists) e). trait/class linearization:
+        1. T : XY with X with Y
+            T and XY can be trait or class, X and Y must be only trait T -> Y -> X -> XY
+        2. XY() with X with Y
+            XY must be only class, X, Y must be only trait Y -> X -> XY
+        3. if X is in linearization list, it's omitted.
+2. trait:
+    1. new functions to class
+    2. modify class's old functions
+    3. AOP
+    4. IOC

+v0.6.1:
 1. feature: subclass casts to base class, and base class casts to realclass
 2. keyword: typeof
    usage: